termoose/irccloud/README.md

 this is set to the channel you were viewing the last time you closed the client.
 This way you always get back to where you last left off!

+You can also set the `only_messages` flag to `true` if you don't want to see join/leave etc. messages in your chat buffers.

 ```yaml
 username: your_username_here/email
 password: secret_password_here